learnbyexample/vim_reference/vim_reference_guide.md

 ## Default

-* `gvim` opens a new unnamed buffer when filename is not specified
+* `gvim` opens a new unnamed buffer when a filename is not specified
 * `gvim script.py` opens `script.py`
     * creates a blank buffer if `script.py` doesn't exist, file will be created only after you explicitly issue write commands
 * `gvim report.log power.log area.log` opens the specified files